-Smart causal is a respectable look, where you generally look at your outfit in two halves.
-If you want to wear jeans, pair them with a shirt and sports jacket for a smart casual look.
+Smart casual is a respectable look, where you generally look at your outfit in two halves.
+If you want to wear jeans, pair them with a shirt and a sports jacket for a smart casual look.
 Or, if you’re wearing smarter trousers, you can just simply wear a polo shirt on top.

 With the smart casual scale, there are of course outfits that are leaning more towards simply being smart, and other looks which could just be classed as casual.
-In light of this we’re going to look more closely at three options: the smartest smart casual look you can achieve; a look sitting in the middle of the scale, and a more casual choice.
+In light of this, we’re going to look more closely at three options: the smartest smart casual look you can achieve; a look sitting in the middle of the scale, and a more casual choice.

 ‘Smart’ smart casual

 The smartest version of a smart casual look is basically just one step down from wearing a suit.
-For this outfit we suggest pairing chinos with boat shoes on your bottom half.
+For this outfit, we suggest pairing chinos with boat shoes on your bottom half.
 Then combine this with a crisp, pressed shirt in white or light blue, matched with a brightly coloured blazer or sports jacket.

 ‘Medium’ smart casual